Vyral/base-template/_drafts/down-payment-options-for-homebuyers.md

 youtube_code: kuu-StrMjHY
 ---

-{% include youtube.html %}No matter what your budget is, there’s a down payment option for you as a homebuyer.
-Here’s a closer look.
+{% include youtube.html %}<center>No matter what your budget is, there’s a down payment option for you as a homebuyer.
+Here’s a closer look.</center>

 One question I hear all the time is, “How much money do I need for a down payment?”
 The answer depends, so I usually go through a couple of scenarios to help someone figure out the right path.&nbsp;